 It will also be necessary for states that have legalized online gambling within their borders to find ways to offer account funding for players while still complying with the Unlawful Internet Gambling Enforcement Act, which restricts US banks and credit card companies from processing gambling related transactions.
 This is an area that New Jersey, Nevada and Delaware have all struggled with.

 Another element that the DOJ’s policy change does not affect is offshore online gambling.
 US federal laws do not reach beyond the borders of the United States.
-They also do not prohibit US players from engaging in online gambling entertainment that is provided by a licensed and regulated gambling site that is located outside of the US.
-The 2011 DOJ Memorandum Opinion does not impact access by US players to offshore gambling sites that are licensed to provide their services to players around the world.
+They also do not prohibit US players from engaging in online gambling entertainment that is provided by a legally operating gambling site that is located outside of the US.
+The 2011 DOJ Memorandum Opinion does not impact access by US players to offshore gambling sites that are authorized to provide their services to players around the world.

 Opposition To The DOJ's New Legal Opinion - Enter RAWA